Eclipse Compact+ Terms & Conditions

 3.2 If the Customer wishes to purchase additional User Subscriptions, the Customer shall notify the Provider in writing.
 The Provider shall evaluate such request for additional User Subscriptions and respond to the Customer with approval or disapproval of the request (such approval not to be unreasonably withheld).

-3.3 If the Provider approves the Customer’s request to purchase additional User Subscriptions, the Customer shall, within 30 days of the date of the Provider’s invoice, pay to the Provider the relevant fees for such additional User Subscriptions as set out in paragraph 2 of Schedule 1 – Subscription Fees and, if such additional User Subscriptions are purchased by the Customer part way through the Initial Subscription Term or any Renewal Period (as applicable), such fees shall be pro-rated for the remainder of the Initial Subscription Term or then current Renewal Period (as applicable).
+3.3 If the Provider approves the Customer’s request to purchase additional User Subscriptions, the Customer shall, within thirty (30) days of the date of the Provider’s invoice, pay to the Provider the relevant fees for such additional User Subscriptions as set out in Schedule 1 – Subscription Fees and, if such additional User Subscriptions are purchased by the Customer part way through the Initial Subscription Term or any Renewal Period (as applicable), such fees shall be pro-rated for the remainder of the Initial Subscription Term or then current Renewal Period (as applicable).

 4.1 The Provider shall, during the Subscription Term, provide the Services and make available the Documentation to the Customer on and subject to the terms of this Agreement.

-4.2 Subject to clauses 13.5 and 15, the Provider shall use commercially reasonable endeavours to make the Services available in accordance with the Service Levels, except for:
+4.2 Subject to clauses 13.5 and 15, the Provider shall use commercially reasonable endeavours to make the Services available in accordance with the Service Levels.

 4.3 The Provider will, as part of the Services and at no additional cost to the Customer, provide the Customer with the Provider’s standard customer support services during Normal Business Hours in accordance with the Provider’s Support Services Policy in effect at the time that the Services are provided.
 The Provider may amend the Support Services Policy in its sole and absolute discretion from time to time.
 The Customer may purchase enhanced support services separately at the Provider’s then current rates.